petergardfjall/dotfiles/cheat/sheets/python.cheat.md

 - `setup.py`: project specification file found at root of a project.
 Used by `distutils` and `setuptools`.
 Its `install_requires` is read by `pip` when installing the package (and its dependencies).
+Whenevery you need to distribute your code as a _library_, you need to include a `setup.py` for `pip` to install the package.
+When you build an _application_, you might not need a `setup.py`, for example a `Pipfile[.lock]` could suffice.

 - `distutils`: the original python packaging system.
 Direct use of it is discouraged. `setuptools` is now preferred.